zdravkov/kendo-docs/api/web/toolbar.md

 Fires when the user clicks a command button.

-> The event does not fire for toggable buttons.
-If the button has `toggable: true` use the `toggle` event.
+> The event does not fire for togglable buttons.
+If the button has `togglable: true` use the `toggle` event.

 #### Event Data